spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

    - After this command finishes, you will be prompted to restart your computer.

-   - After restarting, the installation should automatically resume, and you will be able to create an user account inside Ubuntu by selecting a username and password.
+   - After restarting, the installation should automatically resume, and you will be able to create a user account inside Ubuntu by selecting a username and password.

 #.
 Decide between WSL Version 1 or WSL Version 2.